Mehuge/ddb/README.md

 Provided a detailed output of activity and progress.

+For a backup, this outputs a status line for each file and folder that is being backed up.
+The status is a two character string with the following meanings:

+The first character indicates the modified status of the file, a (add) u (modified) - (unmodified) The second character indicates if the file was added to the backup store. - (not sent) + (sent)

+Folders are never sent to the backup store, their details are stored in the log for this backup.
+Expect to see a-, u- and -- for folders.

+Files won't be stored if the files hash appears in the last backup log, or the destination says it already has that hash stored.
+If a file has changed (modified a or u) the file may not be stored if the destination already has that version of the file.
+Wxpect to see a-, u-, --, a+, u+

+`--terse`

+Only show status lines for files actually stored (+) in the backup store.

 `--deep-scan`

 This option tells the file-scan logic to scan sub-folders of ignored folders.
 No files in the ignored folder will be backed up, but if the folder contains sub-folders that are not also ignored, they will be backed up.